Simi23/szazharminchet-repozitorium/mail/smtp-imap-single-server.md

 # Introduction

 This guide will show the installation of a simple email setup. **Postfix** and **Dovecot** will be installed on the same server, and the authentication backend will be LDAP.
 Postfix will still use Dovecot as its authentication mechanism.
+Postfix will use the virtual delivery mechanism with virtual domains.

 Using SQL for aliases is covered in [this](/mail/smtp-imap) guide.